 A limitation of marginal coverage is that it is not conditioned on $X_{N+1}$.
 A more desirable, albeit stronger, property would be \textbf{conditional coverage} at $1-\alpha$:

 Here the probability is taken over the training data and $Y_{N+1}$ (with $X_{N+1}$ fixed).
 It is thus clear that conditional coverage implies marginal coverage but not the other way around.
-Indeed, a $\hat{C}_\alpha$ with marginal coverage property only implies a $1-\alpha$ chance of being accurate \emph{on average} across all data points (marginalizing over $X_{N+1}$) -- there might be a sub-population in the data for which the coverage is completely missed.
-Unfortunately, it is \textbf{impossible} to achieve distribution-free finite-sample conditional coverage (E.q. \ref{eq:coverage:conditional}) in a non-trivial way.
-Indeed, it is known that a finite-sample estimated $\hat{C}_{\alpha}(x)$ cannot achieve conditional coverage, unless it produces infinitely wide confidence intervals in expectation under any non-discrete distribution $\mathcal{P}$ \cite{pmlr-v25-vovk12,lei2014, barber2020limits}.
+Indeed, a $\hat{C}_\alpha$ with marginal coverage property only implies a $1-\alpha$ chance of being accurate \emph{on average} across all data points (marginalizing over $X_{N+1}$) i.e. there might be a sub-population in the data for which the coverage is completely missed.
+Unfortunately, it is \textit{impossible} to achieve distribution-free finite-sample conditional coverage (Eq. \ref{eq:coverage:conditional}) in a non-trivial way.
+Indeed, it is known that a finite-sample estimated $\hat{C}_{\alpha}(x)$ cannot achieve conditional coverage, unless it produces infinitely wide prediction intervals in expectation under any non-discrete distribution $\mathcal{P}$ \cite{pmlr-v25-vovk12,lei2014, barber2020limits}.

 It is thus reasonable to instead seek \textbf{\emph{approximate}} conditional coverage.
-As might be apparent, there is considerable freedom in defining an appropriate notion of ``approximate'', depending on the specific tasks and domains.
+As might be apparent, there is considerable freedom in defining an appropriate notion of ``approximate'', depending on specific tasks and domains.
 However, a sufficiently general-purpose and natural notion involves using a kernel function $K:\mathcal{X}\times \mathcal{X}\mapsto\mathbb{R}$ and a center $x'\in\mathcal{X}$, like the relaxation given in \cite{covshift_tibshirani2020conformal}:

 with the probability ($\mathbb{P}$ in the integral) taken over all training samples and $Y_{N+1}$, with $(X_{N+1}, Y_{N+1})\sim\tilde{\mathcal{P}}= \tilde{\mathcal{P}}_X \times \mathcal{P}_{Y|X}$.
 Here $\tilde{\mathcal{P}}_X$ is just the distribution re-weighted by the kernel with a center $x'$, defined by $\frac{d\tilde{\mathcal{P}}_X(x)}{dx}\propto \frac{d\mathcal{P}_X(x)}{dx} K(x', x)$.
 Instead of choosing $x'$ beforehand, if we let the center be $X_{N+1}$ and fold the integral into $\mathbb{P}$ like in \cite{guan2020conformal}, we arrive at the definition of \textbf{local coverage}: